 - Policy rules — Are there any rules you need to be aware of?
 For instance, do you need to submit an updated inventory anytime you change out storage items?
 Do you need to include photos?

-- What’s covered — Find out what property types and kinds of damage the policy covers (for example, natural disasters, theft, etc.).
+- What’s covered — Find out what property types and kinds of damage your policy covers (for example, natural disasters, theft, etc.).

 4. Pick a company and stay up-to-date with premiums.